 Check out our detailed review on our Orijen Review Page.

-Acana and Orijen are both produced exclusively by Champion Pet Foods.
-Champion Pet Foods is based out of Canada and was Founded in 1985 by Reinhard Muhlenfeld.
 Acana and Orijen pet foods are available for purchase in 70+ countries.
-Recently there has been significant interest from Nestle to acquire Champion Pet Foods which has concerned some fans of the brand.
+In recent years there had been significant interest from Nestle to acquire Champion Pet Foods, which had concerned some fans of the brand.

 One of Acana’s primary selling points is that it does not outsource any of its production.
 This ensures they can maintain high standards of safety and production quality.